 And yet, we celebrate.

 We celebrate because those kids who were once under our roof have turned out to be people we would choose to make friends with and immediately invite over for dinner.
-They are all creative and funny and complete originals.
-Every birthday represents their stepping forward into becoming more of who God created each of them to be.
+They are all creative and funny and edgy.
+All things good.

 So we’ll present a cake to the youngest, push the numbered candles down into the icing, and sing our hearts out again.
 And we’ll sigh a little bit when it’s all over because we know that when we turn back around, another year will have rushed by and she’ll be 13.
 And I’ll write this blog post all over again.